World Snooker Championship: Challenge matches (1964–1968)

 With the approval of the BACC, the championship was revived on a challenge basis in 1964.
 The first contest was played in Burroughes Hall, London in April 1964 between Pulman and Davis, with Pulman retaining the championship after winning 19–16.
 Pulman won two further challenge matches played at Burroughes Hall, beating Rex Williams in October 1964, and Davis again in March 1965.
 In late 1965 Pulman and Rex Williams played a long series of short matches in South Africa.
 Pulman won twenty-five of the forty-seven matches to retain the title.
 Williams set a new championship record with a break of 142 in the twenty-fourth match.
 After this series of matches Pulman played the South African Fred Van Rensburg, winning 39 frames to 12.
 Davis and Pulman played again for the championship in April 1966.
 Pulman won four of the seven matches to retain the title.
 Australian Eddie Charlton challenged Pulman to a 73 frame match in Bolton, played in March 1968.
 Pulman led 19–17 at the half-way stage, and pulled ahead and won the match 37–28.

-Knockout tournaments (1969–1976)
+Start of modern era knockout tournaments (1969–1976)

 For 1969, the championship reverted to being run as a knockout tournament.
 This is regarded as the beginning of the modern era for snooker.
 Eight professionals entered, four from the 1950s and four new professionals.
 The first match, played in late 1968, saw the end of John Pulman's reign as champion, beaten by one of the new professionals, John Spencer.
 Spencer led 24–18 after the final afternoon session and clinched the match by winning the first frame in the evening with a ninety-seven break.
 Spencer and another of the new professionals, Gary Owen, met in the final at the Victoria Halls in London.
 Spencer won the seventy-three frame final 37–24.
 Spencer lost to Ray Reardon at the semi-final stage of the 1970 Championship.
 Reardon went on to win the final against John Pulman to win his first title.